lsst-ts/ts_imsim/README.md

 1. Install and Setup the WEP and OFC packages first.

-2. Setup the ImSim environment by `eups`:
+2. Setup the imSim environment by `eups`:

 ```bash
 cd $ts_imsim_directory